hetznercloud/terraform-provider-hcloud/website/docs/d/images.html.md

 - `most_recent` - (Optional, bool) Sorts list by date.
 - `with_status` - (Optional, list) List only images with the specified status, could contain `creating` or `available`.
 - `with_architecture` - (Optional, list) List only images with this architecture, could contain `x86` or `arm`.
+- `include_deprecated` - (Optional, bool) Also list images that are marked as deprecated.

 ## Attributes Reference
 - `images` - (list) List of all matching images.
 See `data.hcloud_image` for schema.